-- C. Land for use as project common area or recreation for the Mixed-Use Districts (MU-N, MU-C and MU-R), OSC, TND, and HRR shall be provided for and constructed in accordance Chapters 210 and 220, and Section 230-10.
-For these districts, the minimum common area cannot be reduced in land area with the construction of the recreational facilities. - D. In subdivisions where land is provided for common area or recreation use in accordance with this Section, such land shall be deeded to a qualified Property Owners or Homeowner's Association or other legal entity incorporated under the laws of Georgia upon the approval of the Final Plat containing said land.
-Said land shall be deeded with a restriction that the land shall be used exclusively for recreational purposes and shall be made available to all residents of the sub-division project on an equal basis.
+- A. In subdivisions where land is required for open space use in accordance with this UDO, such land shall be deeded to a qualified Property Owners or Homeowner's Association, or other legal entity incorporated under the laws of Georgia upon the approval of the Final Plat containing said land.
+Said land shall be deeded with a restriction that the land shall be used exclusively for recreational purposes and shall be made available to all residents of the subdivision project on an equal basis.
 The qualified Property Association shall provide for the mandatory membership of all of the owners within the subdivision, and shall be responsible for the perpetuation, maintenance and function of the recreation areas and uses or facilities therein.
 The association shall have the authority and duty to assess its members for such maintenance and improvements as set forth in the instrument creating the association.
-All covenants shall be recorded simultaneously with the final subdivision plat. - E. In multifamily rental or condominium projects, land provided for recreational use in accordance with these requirements shall be held in the ownership of the owner of the project. - F. Gwinnett County may lease or sell land reserved for public parks to a qualified Property Owners Association with a deed restriction that the land be used exclusively for open space, common area or public recreational purposes in perpetuity.
-The organization of a qualified Property Owners Association and its adequate financing for the discharge of its responsibilities shall be assured through acceptable private deed covenants running with the land or other such documents as approved by the Board of Commissioners of Gwinnett County.
+All covenants shall be recorded simultaneously with the final subdivision plat. - B. In multifamily rental or condominium projects, land provided for open space in accordance with these requirements shall be held in the ownership of the owner of the project. - C. Gwinnett County may lease or sell land reserved for public parks to a qualified Property Owners Association with a deed restriction that the land be used exclusively for open space, common area or public recreational purposes in perpetuity.
+The organization of a qualified Property Owners Association and its adequate financing for the discharge of its responsibilities shall be assured through acceptable private deed covenants running with the land or other such documents as approved by the Boards of Commissioners of Gwinnett County. - D. In a residential development, where usable open space is to be developed, permits for any amenities must be issued prior to 25 percent of the proposed residential units receiving a certificate of occupancy.
+All amenity areas must be completed prior to 75 percent of the proposed residential units receiving a certificate of occupancy.

-360-110.2 Open Space in Big Haynes Creek Watershed Protection Area.
+350-70.2 Open Space in Big Haynes Creek Watershed Protection Area.
 Open space provided in projects located in the Big Haynes Creek Watershed Protection Area shall meet the following requirements:

 A. Open Space shall be permanent and shall remain in its natural state, undisturbed and unoccupied by any structures or impervious surfaces to include septic tanks and septic tank fields and except for approved access or utility crossings.
 Pedestrian access shall be subject to the approval of the Director.
-Buffers, floodplains and wetlands may be used as open space.
+Buffers, floodplains, and wetlands may be used as open space.